|

 Under SAR, recipients will no longer be required to report an exact amount of anticipated monthly income for each month of the SAR period.
 Instead, recipients will be required to provide information for the Data Month and any anticipated changes in the six months following the Submit Month.
 The income received in the Data Month is considered reasonably anticipated and will be used in the budget calculations, unless the recipient reports that they anticipate a change in the upcoming SAR Period.

-If an AU anticipates new income from a new source in the upcoming SAR Payment Period, such as a new job or UI benefits, this income must be considered reasonably anticipated if it is determined that:
+If an AU anticipates new income from a new source in the upcoming SAR Payment Period, such as a new job or unemployment benefits, this income must be considered reasonably anticipated if it is determined that:

 - The AU verifies that the income has been or will be approved or authorized within the upcoming SAR period, or the household is otherwise reasonably certain that the income will be received within the SAR period,